Auth¶

 The Parameter Rewrite tab is used to manipulate data as it comes into the system.
 It is most useful when you need to create automatic replacements for destination numbers or CLI, so a number is formatted in the appropriate E164 format.

-3. Current: Enter the prefix for the destination number, or the CLI.
+- Current: Enter the prefix for the destination number, or the CLI.
+You also have the option to generate a regular expression using

-5. Use Testing Input field to verify if the replacement is working as expected.
+field to verify if the replacement is working as expected. - Click

 If you enable Voice Mail, you can set which email address receives messages, reset the Voicemail Password, and view and delete current messages.